Dommisse Lodge Rental

 - Remind all members of your party to keep doors closed – especially the back classroom door.
 If doors are left open we have ground squirrels, insects, and other critters coming inside.
 It’s also hard on the hinges to leave the doors swinging in the wind.

 - Do not put trash in the fire pit, even to burn it.
-It is not a burn barrel and we follow the Native American philosophy that the fire should be shown respect.
+It is not a burn barrel and we follow the philosophy that the fire should be shown respect.
 We do not want to leave trash in the fire ring for the next group to find.
 Dispose of your trash in the proper way.

 - Respect our plant and animal life while visiting Marsh Haven.
 Do not pick or destroy plants in the woods or prairie, leave the plants for others to enjoy.
-Do not harass our chickens or other wildlife – there is a delicate balance of species co-existing here and an amazing opportunity to see things not always available in other locations.
+Do not harass our wildlife – there is a delicate balance of species co-existing here and an amazing opportunity to see things not always available in other locations.

 - Be aware of muddy boots/shoes when entering the nature center.
 Remember that we are open to the public and please show respect for our visitors.

 - If you need anything, or have any questions, please just ask.
 Someone here is always happy to answer questions or show you around.
-Depending on who is working in the nature center there are opportunities to learn about snakes, Purple Martins, wildlife rehabilitation, our animal ambassadors, Native American history and so much more – we love to share our interests with others.
+Depending on who is working in the nature center there are opportunities to learn about snakes, Purple Martins, our animal ambassadors, Native American history and so much more – we love to share our interests with others.
 Let us know what we can do to make your visit more enjoyable!